ColeHunt/FRC_Notes/TeamStructure.md

 - Documentation and Branding
     * Create a more defined Documentation standard
     * Create a Brand standard to ensure contuninty in public release materials

+- Reintroduce project tracking software for industry practices
+    * Monday is free for FIRST Teams